 WooCommerce, the most customizable eCommerce platform for building your online business, has been helping teams across the world online to make their business visible to everyone.
 WooCommerce is built on WordPress, so you can enable plugins and integrations to your site anytime.

-With Woocommerce WordPress websites and dashboards, you can enable and control cookies on your site.
-This will allow you to gain data of your consumers, moreover, with google analytics, you can keep tracking of your customer’s online behavior to acquire more relevant data.
+With WooCommerce WordPress websites and dashboards, you can enable and control cookies on your site.
+This will allow you to gain data on your consumers, moreover, with google analytics, you can keep tracking your customer’s online behavior to acquire more relevant data.

-They also provide online support, data tracking, google analytics integration, online payment for global shoppers.
+They also provide online support, data tracking, Google analytics integration, and online payment for global shoppers.
 You can check out the global reviews and ratings on their site before you purchase.

 Their e-commerce WordPress installation is very easy.
-Don’t worry about the compatibility, it will automatically select its last updated version which is copyright Woocommerce 2021 version.
+Don’t worry about the compatibility, it will automatically select its last updated version which is the copyright WooCommerce 2021 version.
 Make sure you agree to their use and sign in with a universal account.
 Then it’ll be a one-click setup.

 New Possibilities with Woocommerce Google Integration